kushtoby/Pioneer-3-DX-with-ROS-2/README.md

 The Name can be whatever you want to be called on GitHub.

-The email needs to be the same as the email on your GitHub account.
+The Email needs to be the same as the email on your GitHub account.
 ```
 cd ~
 git config --global user.name "Your Name"